Point of View Tips, Activities, and Ideas for 3rd, 4th, and 5th Grade

 Point of view is more than just 1st, 2nd, and 3rd person.
 Find out ways to address other aspects of point of view with your 3rd grade, 4th grade, or 5th grade students.

-a point of view writing unit using Wonder for upper elementary students
+3 free point of view (POV) graphic organizers for upper elementary classrooms

 Change up your point of view lessons with these 3 mini lessons.
 Use commercials, classic literature, and the book Wonder to teach this skill.